 We are two professionals who like to write and teach.
 Husband: B.A. from Notre Dame, M.B.A. from U. of Chicago, and law degree from U. of Chicago.
 Wife: B.A. in English and political science, M.A. in library science, M.A. in political science from U. of Wisconsin.
-This blog will feature book reviews, vignettes on historical events and personalities, and occasional commentary.
+This blog features book reviews, vignettes on historical events and personalities, and occasional posts about food.
 (For more history and posts about our “legal legacy” see our sister blog, Legal Legacy.)

 We love to read!
 Have a book to review?
 Send an email to nbmars AT yahoo DOT com.